.....LOSE HER COAT ?

 SNIPPET with full coat............................... going.......going...........................and GONE !

 This is called "blowing the coat" and is a normal process for your potbellied pig.
 The bristles may come out by the handful.
 Within just a couple of days he may go from a fully "clothed" pig to totally bald.
 New bristles will come in and the new coat will continue to grow to its normal length.
 Most often we see this shedding process around June, but some pigs work on a different schedule.
 Some never have their coats fully return.
 It's not unusual for the older pigs to be partially bald or have strips or patches of bristles, and generally have an overall appearance of disrepair.
-Bradford never sheds his thick mane (at one time a whopping 14" long!!!), but for years has sported bald sides.
+Bradford never shed his thick mane (at one time a whopping 14" long!!!), but for years had sported bald sides.
 Though many breeders will tell you that pigs don't shed, they do, and often in a very spectacular manner!
-This is normal for the potbelly breed, but the Kunekunes typically don't shed like this, though Karen Nicoll from New Zealand told me that it has happened with the Kunes.
+This is normal for the potbelly breed, but the Kunekunes typically don't shed like this, though they do shed out winter coats.
 We've found that they'll shed their "baby" coats more slowly and their color often changes with the shedding process.
 A chocolate colored pig may look black, at least for a while, and what appears to be a solid red pig may sport a white underbelly after shedding.
 A shaggy youngster may shed her coat and sport a smooth, sleek coat when the new one grows in.
 Our Kunekunes do shed every year, but in a much less notable way.
 When the Kunekunes sport a patchy coat, we've found it to be a result of mud-bathing and their finer, more hairlike bristles have broken off.
 Not to worry...blowing the coat is normal for your pig!
-However...if extensive hair loss is accompanied be severe itching, mange should be suspected and your veterinarian consulted.
+However...if extensive hair loss is accompanied be severe itching, mange or lice should be suspected and your veterinarian consulted so treatment can begin immediately.

 .....DIG UP MY LAWN ?